cmcskimming/light/docs/api/datatypes/generics/enums.md

 Identifier enums are a set of possible literal values, and can be accessed by calling `#!luau light.enum()` with one parameter.

+!!! danger "Identifier encoding will not do a deep equality check."

+    If an identifier isn't "literally" an option in the enum, it will error when you try to encode.

 ```luau
 local ty = light.datatypes